eric-248/agentic-system/README.md

 ### 1. Setup the Target App

-The App must be running or installable for the agent to interact with it.
+The app for now is just purely a codebase for the agent to interact with.

+But if one were to want to startup the app

 ```bash
 cd app